 Search for True Sky Water, and then drag it into your scene.

-If you are planning to create a large body of water / an ocean, you can check the “Boundless Ocean” checkbox within the trueSKYWater assets propertys section.
-You can control all of your waters propertys and settings from within the trueSKYWaters details panel.
+If you are planning to create a large body of water / an ocean, you can check the “Boundless Ocean” checkbox within the trueSKYWater assets properties section, which will extend the surface of the water to the horizon.
+This is can also be used in scenes where there is a constant water level throughout, or for a very basic way of filling out river beds.